eclipse/mraa/docs/internals.md

 ### SWIG ###

-At the time when libmraa was created the only - working - API/wrapper generation tool that supported nodejs was SWIG.
+At the time when libmraa was created (still the case?) the only - working - API/wrapper generation tool that supported nodejs was SWIG.
 For more general information on swig please see the swig documentation.

 The src/{javascript, python} & src/mraa.i folders contain all the files for the swig generation.
 The C++ headers in api/mraa/ are given as input sources to SWIG.
 SWIG modules do not link to libmraa (although maybe that would be a good idea...)

+Typemaps are used heavily to map uint8_t* pointers to bytearrays and node_buffers.
+These are native python & nodejs types that represent uint8_t data the best and are very well supported in both languages.
+Argument conversions and memory allocations are performed so the performance of using these functions compared to the C/C++ equivalent will likely be a little lower, however it is much more natural than using carrays.i typemap library.

+### NPM ###

+mraa is published on NPM, there is a target to prebuild a mraa src tarball that can be built with node-gyp.
+The way this works is to use the mraa_LIB_SRCS array to generate a binding.gyp file from the skeleton binding.gyp.cmake in src/javascript.
+Because we don't expect most NPM users to have SWIG we precompile the src/mraajsJAVASCRIPT_wrap.cxx.
+The src/version.c is already known since this is a static tarball so we write that too.
+These files are placed not in a build/ dir but in the main mraa dir.
+You can then tar the dir up and send it to NPM.
+This is done automatically on every commit by our automated build system.